cleverhare/Wren-Git-Init-2023/README.md

 Contributions are always welcome!

-You have to raise an issue for everychange that you want in the application.
+You have to raise an issue for every change that you want in the application.

 You will be assigned if the issue or recomendation found legit and worth adding.